Frances Perkins: Marriage and personal life

 In 1913, Perkins married New York economist Paul Caldwell Wilson.
 She kept her maiden name because she did not want her activities in Albany and New York City to affect the career of her husband, then the secretary to the New York City mayor.
 She defended her right to keep her maiden name in court.
 The couple had a daughter, Susanna, born in December 1916.
 Less than two years later, Wilson began to show signs of mental illness.
 He would be institutionalized frequently for mental illness throughout the remainder of their marriage.
 Perkins had cut back slightly on her public life following the birth of her daughter, but returned after her husband's illness to provide for her family.
 According to biographer Kirstin Downey, Susanna displayed "manic-depressive symptoms", as well.
-Perkins maintained a long-standing romantic relationship with Mary Harriman Rumsey, who had founded the Junior League in 1901.
-The women lived together in Washington, DC until Rumsey’s death in 1934, after which Perkins shared her home with Caroline O’Day, a Democratic congresswoman from New York.
+Perkins shared the Georgetown, D.C. home of an old friend, Mary Harriman Rumsey, who had founded the Junior League in 1901, for less than 17 months, until Rumsey's death in 1934.
+Rumsey and Perkins's arrangement was for practical reasons, as a December 1933 Washington Post columnist had criticized Perkins for not meeting social obligations, due to her apartment accommodations.
+Later Perkins shared a home with Caroline O’Day, a Democratic congresswoman from New York.